ilias-stack/ZFT-COMPRESSER/README.md

 ---You chose COMPRESSION---

-Please enter the path of the folder to compress :C:\Users\ilyas\source\repos\TestApplication ->If you want to add a password type it : app
+Please enter the path of the folder to compress :path\to\YourFolder ->If you want to add a password type it : app
 Password is app